How to Texture Drywall

 Realistically there are only two texturing techniques possible on a small scale at home: paint textures and joint compound techniques including knockdown.
 Apply textured paints over a primer to ensure a good bond with no flashing in the finish coat.
 These coatings are not meant to go over bare surfaces and will pull away as you try to brush or roll them on.

 Apply the coating using a brush to cover a small area at a time, then combed, rolled or brush the surface to create a design in the finish.
 These coating can also be applied using a specially made roller with nylon loops braided into the nap, as it rolls back and forth the loops pull the surface of the coating away to leave random peaks in the finish.
 It can be difficult to get textured paint to cover with this method, so brushing on and then rolling with the loops can be easier, though more steps are involved.
 In any case, these coatings will resist sticking and require a very full roller and repeated back and forth strokes to get good coverage.
 This can make doing an entire wall or ceiling difficult.

-Drywall textures involving joint compound can be done using a number of different tools such as a trowel, a brush or a broom to create a design in the finish.
+Drywall textures involving joint compound, or mud, can be done using a number of different tools such as a trowel, a brush or a broom to create a design in the finish.
 The basic process is the same, apply a coat of joint compound over a surface and while it's wet, press a tool into the mud to leave a decorative finish.
 Ceilings are usually where you'll find a finish like this but walls may also be decorated with texturing.

 One common joint compound texturing technique involves the use of a masonry trowel pressed flat against the surface and then pulled straight off to pull peaks in the mud, leaving a stippled appearance.
 The peaks can be small and delicate or they can be coarse and thick.
 The thickness of the mud coat will determine the size of the peaks.